AmosEgel/smuthi/README.rst

  - Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres)
  - Lorenzo Pattelli (logo)
- - Konstantin Ladutenko (refactoring of code, handling of persistent NFMDS install)
+ - Konstantin Ladutenko (numerous additions and improvements for a smooth user experience, correction of bugs)

 We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, and Ilia Rasskazov for bug reports and useful comments.